itsreallyreal74/codecademy-open-source/README.md

-# codecademy-open-source
+# Introduction to Open Source
-"Introduction to Open Source" course on Codecademy
+### Course on Codecademy
+---

+This is my sample open source repository.
+Thanks for viewing!

+###### Hoping to learn something useful otherwise this repo will be removed.